-The overall impact of this project on the local environment involves the disturbance of the agricultural lands, soils, and vegetation.
-The grading of the landscape and removal/re-distribution of the soils is the most vulnerable stage of the Project and would be associated with primarily negative environmental impacts such as surface water runoff increasing alongside erosion potential and encroachment of invasive plant species.
-However, these impacts would be temporary and long-term impacts can be avoided with the planting of a native seed mix beneath the panels to hold the soil in place and redevelop the soil profile as root matrices grow.
-The result would be increased water infiltration and competition with invasive species as well as the revitalization of soil biochemical nutrient cycles and horizon development.
-By the end of the Project lifespan soil health would be expected to be similar to or better than existing conditions.
+The overall impact of this Project on the local environment when examined holistically mainly involves the disturbance of the agricultural lands, soils, and vegetation.
+The grading of the landscape and removal/re-distribution of the soils is the most vulnerable stage of the Project and would be associated with primarily negative environmental effects such as surface water runoff increasing alongside erosion potential and encroachment of invasive plant species.
+However, these effects would be temporary and long-term effects can be avoided with the planting of a native seed mix beneath the panels to hold the soil in place and redevelop the soil profile as root matrices grow.
+The result would be increased water infiltration and competition with invasive species as well as the revitalization of soil bio-chemical nutrient cycles and horizon development.
+By the end of the project lifespan soil health would be expected to be similar to or better than existing conditions.